hagenburger/pimd/plugins/id/README.md

-# PIMD IDs Plugin
+# PIMD ID Plugin

-Adds HTML IDs to code blocks and other elements.
+Adds an HTML ID to code blocks and other elements.

 ## Example usage